r-a-h-u-l2325/social_engineering_report.md/README.md

 SOCIAL ENGINEERING ATTACKS:- Social Engineering attacks are psychological manipulations that exploit human behavior and trust to gain unauthorized access to systems,data,or physical locations.Unlike traditional hacking,which relies on exploiting technical bulnerabilities,social engineering targets the weakest link in cybersecurity.These attacks are prevalent,effective, and increasingly sophisticated, making them one of the top cybersecurity threats faced by organizations globally.

-Working of Social Engineering Attack:- social engineering relies on deception,manipulation, and persuasion.The attacker impersonates a trusted individual,authority figure, or colleague to trick the victim into Divulging confidential information(e.g.,passwords,PINs, or credentials),Clicking malicious links or downloading malware,granting physical or digital access to restricted systems.
+Working of Social Engineering Attack:- social engineering is based on persuasion,deception, and manipulation.The attacker plays the role of a trusted person,an authority figure,or co-worker for the purpose of deceiving the victim into Releasing confidential details(e.g.passwords,PINs,or credentials),Clicking on harmful links or downloading viruses,providing physical or digital entry to secured systems.
 The attackers typically follows a process:
 1) Research: Gather information about the target(company structure,employee names,email formats,etc)
 2) Engagement: Initiate contact using email,phone,social media, or in person.